MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/devcon-findall.md

 - DevCon FindAll
 api_type:
 - NA
-ms.date: 02/11/2022
+ms.date: 10/26/2022
 ---

 # DevCon FindAll

+> [!NOTE]
-[!NOTE] [PnPUtil](pnputil.md) ships with every release of Windows and makes use of the most reliable and secure APIs available.
-It's use is recommended instead of DevCon.
+> [PnPUtil](pnputil.md) ships with every release of Windows and makes use of the most reliable and secure APIs available.
+Its use is recommended instead of DevCon.
 See the [Recommended Replacement](#recommended-replacement) below and [Replacing DevCon](devcon-migration.md) for more information.

 Finds all devices on the computer, including devices that were once attached to the computer but have been detached or moved.
 (These are known as nonpresent devices or *phantom* devices.)
 The **DevCon FindAll** operation also finds devices that are enumerated differently as a result of a BIOS change.